-I am inviting artists, curators and so on, to submit images or handwritten letters to be included in a printed publication launched later this year.
-THE SUBMISSION WINDOW IS FROM 1ST APRIL — 1ST SEPTEMBER 2018.
+Invitation to the art community to submit images or handwritten letters to be included in a printed publication launched later this year.
+THE SUBMISSION WINDOW IS FROM 1ST JUNE — 1ST SEPTEMBER 2018.

 Before you submit keep in mind:

-- No details regarding the date, medium, materials, dimensions, title are required.
+4. No details regarding the date, medium, materials, dimensions, title is required.

-- Acknowledgment of receipt of images and letters will be prompt, but notification regarding inclusion in the publication will be the Winter.
+5. Acknowledgment of receipt of images and letters will be prompt, but notification regarding inclusion in the publication will be October 2018.

-- 100 copies will be printed; every author of selected images will receive a copy, the rest will be distributed to interested parties.
+6. 100 copies will be printed; every author of selected image or text will receive a copy, the rest will be distributed to interested parties.

 These images will form a booklet and inspire orphaned splices of text that will offset the images in the booklet.

-A slideshow of the selected images foregrounded against music followed by a post-mortem conversation will take place at the launch of the publication.
+A screening of the selected images foregrounded against music followed by a post-mortem conversation will take place at the launch of the publication.